Center for Innovation, Entrepreneurship and Learning research (CIEL)

 Knowledge Entrepreneurship and Enterprise Research (KEEN)

-The name of the platform reflects the general perspective that the quantity and quality of entrepreneurship and new enterprising efforts in society is largely dependent on: 1) available business opportunities based on new knowledge, and 2) the organization and functionality of the broader innovation ecosystem where these knowledge-based business opportunities are created and exploited.
-Based on this overall perspective the research conducted within KEEN focus on entrepreneurial efforts aimed at business creation in new and established firms, which include studies such as the identification and exploitation of new business opportunities, the organization of R&D and new technology, new product and market offerings, entrepreneurial processes of change and learning, and the management and economics of innovation.
+The name of the platform reflects the general perspective that the quantity and quality of entrepreneurship and new enterprising efforts in society is largely dependent on: 1) available business opportunities based on new knowledge, and 2) the organisation and functionality of the broader innovation ecosystem where these knowledge-based business opportunities are created and exploited.
+Based on this overall perspective the research conducted within KEEN focus on entrepreneurial efforts aimed at business creation in new and established firms, which include studies such as the identification and exploitation of new business opportunities, the organisation of R&D and new technology, new product and market offerings, entrepreneurial processes of change and learning, and the management and economics of innovation.

-Reflecting the multidisciplinary character of research on entrepreneurship and innovation at Halmstad University, members of KEEN come from various sub-disciplines such as organization and leadership studies, accounting, finance, marketing, strategic management and economics.
+Reflecting the multidisciplinary character of research on entrepreneurship and innovation at Halmstad University, members of KEEN come from various sub-disciplines such as organisation and leadership studies, accounting, finance, marketing, strategic management and economics.
 The research is to a large extent funded through external grants and the group has a particularly strong track record of conducting projects and publishing in the following areas: